mikegoatly/goatlydotnet/content/post/custom-query-parsers-with-lifti.md

 I've put together a .NET Fiddle with the final example [over here](https://dotnetfiddle.net/RAv6r1) for you to play with.

-That's it - hopefully this shows how easy it can be to swap out the default query parser with something that meets your needs.
+That's it!
+Hopefully this shows how easy it can be to swap out the default query parser with something that meets your needs.